 The symposium honors former Lawrence Dean of the Faculty Richard A. Harrison, who organized the first program in 1996.
 Harrison died unexpectedly the following year and the symposium was renamed after him to recognize his vision of highlighting excellent student scholarship.

 Lawrence University, "Annual Harrison Symposium Showcases Student Research in the Humanities, Social Sciences" (2013).
 Press Releases.
-Paper 57.
+57.